mjhendrik/nci-adult-match-ui/README.md

 # api document for the app
 # npm run build.docs

+# Run using mock JSONs instead of back-end services
+$ npm run start.dev-mock

+# Run for using from inside docker-compose
+$ npm run start.dev-docker

 # if you see an error like 'Node Sass could not find a binding for your current environment'
 $ npm rebuild node-sass --force